qorix-group/process_description/process/process_areas/implementation/guidance/implementation_guideline.rst

    or <TBD> for Rust.
 #.
 Create a pull request for your change.
 #.
 Detail Design and Code Inspection is done to review the code of the software and detect errors in it.
 #.
 Check the results of the static and dynamic code analysis (this inlcludes compiler warnings).
+Acceptance criteria are defined in the Verification Plan :need:`gd_temp__verification_plan`.
 #.
 Fix or justify the errors.
 #.
 Merge the pull request.
 #.
 Create a follow up ticket if not all findings could be fixed.